 The topic invites proposals from consortia including at least three cities from different Member States or Associated Countries along with at least three follower cities, ensuring a good geographical balance.
 Follower cities can be from the same Member State or Associated Country as the lead cities.
 At least one of the three lead cities must be one of the 112 cities selected for the EU Mission on Climate-neutral and Smart Cities.
 The consortium should bring together academia, responsible local authorities, public transport operators, urban mobility service car fleet providers, shared mobility service providers, and other relevant stakeholders.
 The goal is to collaboratively test and implement a mix of technological and non-technological innovations, along with policy-based measures, to enhance the energy efficiency and appeal of urban and suburban public transport in complementarity with urban mobility service car fleets and shared mobility solutions.
 An assessment of the overall ecological footprint of the tested solutions should also be carried out, taking into account the whole value chain and possible rebound effects.

 From the lessons learnt through the testing of solutions, recommendations and guidance on optimal integration of energy efficient urban and suburban public transport with urban mobility service car fleets, active and shared mobility solutions should be provided for local authorities and public transport operators.
 Recommendations and measures could cover e.g. newly-emerging technologies and soft measures such as marketing, real time information and awareness raising campaigns and co-creation of user-oriented solutions– with particular regard to the specific needs of diverse user groups.
 Proposals could test the establishment of new operating and business models.
-Proposals may include demonstrations, preparatory, take-up and replication actions, research activities, as well as tools to support local planning and policy making.
+Proposals may also include take-up and replication actions, research activities, as well as tools to support local planning and policy making.
 To facilitate replication, upscaling and up-taking of the generated outcomes and to foster capacity building/upskilling of public authorities, local actors and communities, actions should engage in outreach, communication, dissemination and training activities.

 This topic requires the effective contribution of SSH disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant effects enhancing the societal impact of the related research activities.

-Proposals must plan for an active collaboration amongst the projects selected under this topic - for dissemination, evaluation and coordination - facilitated by and within the CIVITAS initiative through the signature of a Memorandum of Understanding.
-Proposals should ensure that appropriate provisions for activities and resources aimed at enforcing this collaboration are included in the work-plan.
-Detailed description of the specific activities and common actions that will be undertaken is not required at proposal stage and can be further defined during the grant agreement phase.
-Collaboration with the Mission Platform is essential and should take place through the CIVITAS initiative.
-The latter should establish, through a collaboration agreement, clear links with the Mission portfolio for synergies and complementarities.
+Collaboration with the Cities Mission Platform is essential and should take place through the CIVITAS initiative.
+Proposals should ensure that appropriate provisions for activities and resources aimed at enforcing clustering activities and cooperation with the Cities Mission Platform and the CIVITAS initiative are included in the work-plan.
+Proposals should plan for an active collaboration amongst the projects selected under this topic - for dissemination, evaluation and coordination - facilitated by and within the CIVITAS initiative.

 HORIZON-MISS-2026-04-CIT-02: Transition to low-temperature heating solutions in multi-apartment buildings